markliu2013/bookkeeping/README.md

 - Help - [https://help.moneywhere.com](https://help.moneywhere.com)

 You can download the jar file from [release page](https://github.com/markliu2013/bookkeeping/releases/tag/v1.0.0/), then use javar -jar to run it.
+If you have docker installed, checkout this [docker image](https://hub.docker.com/r/markliu2018/moneywhere)

 ## Features